eduardosbcabral/agent-code/README.md

 ## Expected Agent Capabilities

-The Chapter Agent should be able to:
+The Agent Code should be able to:
 - ✅ **Read and analyze** code files to identify issues
 - ✅ **Fix syntax errors** and bugs in the code
 - ✅ **Write new files** and complete missing functionality